javieroelizondo/rom-cs50/README.md

     Starts the Flask development server when executed.

 > [!NOTE]
-Use SQLAlchemy to simplify the coding and to be able to implement the back end with SQL or no-SQL in the future.
+> Use SQLAlchemy to simplify the coding and to be able to implement the back end with SQL or no-SQL in the future.
 SQLAlchemy can handle the sqlite database creation.
-On the other hand, If implemented sqlite code directly, It'd be less flexible.
+> On the other hand, If the sqlite code directly, It'd be less flexible.

 ### SQLite Database :
 -   Stores user accounts and rig operations.
 -   Tables include user and rig_operation.